 Here is A Quick Guide to Panning to Get Great Photographic Compositions

 2. Motion Blur In Sports Photography

 While we do not want blurry photos in sports photography, sometimes adding a touch of blur to show actions or movements can actually add to the story and can help create artistic photos.
 This technique can be used for sports that have fast actions happening, so the blur actually brings in a dynamic feeling to the image.
 You will need to play around with the shutter speed to get creative shots – a slightly slower shutter speed will help capture blur rather than freeze actions.

 Read to find out How Blurring People Can Give You Amazing Images

 You can also combine panning and motion blur to get surreal shots.
 This is a great trick that you as a sports photographer should learn!

 Accurate Focusing For Sports Photography

-Since sports photography is all about actions happening in a fraction of a second, quick focusing correctly on the subject is of prime importance.
+Since sports photography is all about actions happening in a fraction of a second, quick focusing correctly on the subject is of prime importance for sports photographers.
 Since your subjects are constantly moving, there are high chances that you may miss the right focus and end up with a blurry image.
 To avoid this, it is recommended to use continuous autofocus mode that will allow you to track your subject and keep them in focus continuously (focus tracking) even when they are moving.

 Switching to back button focusing is one of the most efficient ways in which you can use continuous autofocus.
 With this feature, you don't have to constantly refocus each time.
 Using a continuous focusing feature with back button focusing will help ensure your subject is in sharp focus even when they are moving.
 Keeping the focus button pressed allows you to track the subject and release the shutter when required.